ucan-wg/invocation/README.md

 ### 8.1.1 Success

-The `val` field MUST contain the value returned from a successful Task.
+The success branch MUST contain the value returned from a successful Task wrapped in the `"ok"` tag.
 The exact shape of the returned data is left undefined to allow for flexibility in various Task types.

 ``` json
 {"ok": 42}